 so anyway here I am 12 years later and I still have a few unbuilt boards from EFM.
 LFO5A one of them.

-I have to think Tom liked to design circuits but hated the OCD part of getting everything on the board just right?
-I admire this, but I am not like that.
+I have to think Tom liked to design circuits (and was good at low parts count designs, which for DIY circuit building is good?) but hated the OCD part of getting everything on the board just right; I admire this, but I am not like that.

 To correct all of the P/P output issues on the LFO5A board I downloaded this Dave Kendell mod schematic to correct, as part of the invaluable forum page for the LFO. (the original forum is gone, this is a copy)